-As Abraham prepared the sacrifices for the covenant, he must have felt great anticipation about entering into a covenant with God.
+As Abraham prepared the sacrifices for the covenant, he may have felt great anticipation about entering into a covenant with God.
 However, as the time drew near for the covenant to be ratified, an unexpected turn of events occurred.
-"Now when the sun was going down, a deep sleep fell upon Abram; and behold, terror and great darkness fell upon him" (Genesis 15:12).
+"Now when the sun was going down, a deep sleep fell upon Abram and behold terror and great darkness fell upon him" (Genesis15:12).
 When God was ready to seal the covenant, He caused Abraham to fall into a deep sleep.

-"And it came about when the sun had set, that it was very dark, and behold, there appeared a smoking oven and a flaming torch which passed between these pieces.
-On that day the LORD made a covenant with Abram..."
-(Genesis 15:17).
+And it came about when the sun had set, that it was very dark, and behold, there appeared a smoking oven and a flaming torch which passed between these pieces.
+On that day the Lord made a covenant with Abram,.."
+(Genesis15:17).
 The smoke and fire that appeared were the manifest presence of God.
 It is notable that in this instance, only one symbolic representative of the parties passed between the halves of the animals.
 The only one to pass through the halves was God.
-The covenant was to be kept from the Godward side alone.
-Only the Lord Himself could fulfill its promises.2
+The covenant was to be kept from the God side alone.
+Only the Lord Himself could fulfill its promises.